juju/docs/src/en/contributing.md

 This page contains detailed information on how to become a successful Juju documentation writer.
 Welcome to the club.

-## Contribution overview

 An individual doc contribution ends up as a *PR* (pull request) on GitHub.
 The process involved in producing one is described on the project [README][juju-docs-readme] page.

-Prior to submitting a PR the contributor must verify that the HTML is good.
-The README also covers this.

-A Documentation team member will review your PR, suggest improvements, and eventually merge it with the appropriate branch (series).
-Publication to the website is a separate step (performed internally), so it can be a few days before the changes actually show up.
-Please be patient!

 ## Style and language